Pension News 23 Per Cent Of Brits Forced To Retire Later As Pension Funds Shrink

 As news of shrinking pension funds continue to grab the headlines as the UK’s economy and stock market spiral out of control.

-The Cost of Retirement report has found that one in 10 adults who are currently working are now expecting to delay retirement by as much as five years.
+The Cost of Retirement report has found that one in 10 currently working adults expect to delay retirement by as much as five years.

 A further eight per cent expect to delay retirement by between two and four years, and three per cent will postpone for a year.